To be responsive to all reasonable requests of fellow residents.

 Pets are prohibited in the residence halls (including fish).

-Students needing emotional support or service pet assistance should contact Student Access Services.
+Students requesting emotional support or service pet assistance should contact Student Access Services.

-Cooking appliances with exposed coils, hot plates, resistance coils, grills, frying pans, toasters, waffle irons, and George Foremen grills are NOT allowed in the residence halls.
+Cooking appliances with exposed coils, hot plates, resistance coils, grills, frying pans, toasters, waffle irons, slow cookers, rice cookers, air fryers, and George Foremen grills are NOT allowed in the residence halls.

 Popcorn poppers are allowed as long as the unit does not have an exposed coil or heating element.